Enamorada de Ti: Songs

 "virtually the same arrangement as the original.
 It would have been more effective reshaped as a poppy club track."
 He found Gomez' vocals "curiously lackluster", as if she was "scared of the song" and "intimidated by her idol".
 Lovelace commented that it was "obvious that Spanish isn't Gomez' first language, and comes in a distant second", and that "Gomez' odd voice" came across as sometimes "much higher and very squeaky when speaking Spanish", concluding that it "doesn’t match the rest of the song and momentarily brings everything to a halt".

 Guerra wrote that the remix of "No Me Queda Más", which includes a classical piano in its introduction, "is given a soft piano arrangement that highlights [Selena's] rich, throaty delivery but ultimately pales compared to the original".
 Guerra noted that Suzette's vocals had been removed from "Tus Desprecios" and thought that the new, "somber arrangement" failed to complement the "sassy" lyrics.
-Banda praised the recording's use of choirs and piano and the way the rhythm of the "Tus Desprecius" remix complemented Selena's voice.
+Banda praised the recording's use of choirs and piano and the way the rhythm of the "Tus Desprecios" remix complemented Selena's voice.

 Banda liked Christian Castro's interpretation of "Como la Flor" in his duet, as did Carlos Quintana from About.com, who also admired its "bolero-ranchero" arrangements.
 Guerra described "Como La Flor" as "an elegant mariachi pairing", praising Castro's blending and rhythm but finding the duet less emotionally powerful than the original.
 Lovelace gave a negative assessment of "Como La Flor", believing Castro to be a poor choice for it.